-Food must also be accessible in ways that are sustainable and which do not restrict the enjoyment of any other human rights.
-Food can be accessed in various ways, which includes, purchasing, bartering or production.
+Food must also be accessible in ways that are sustainable and which do not restrict the enjoyment of any other human right120.
+Food can be accessed in various ways which includes: purchasing, bartering or production121.
 The requirement of accessibility contains two elements: economic and physical accessibility.
 Economic accessibility entails that a household's costs to attain adequate food for an adequate diet should not impede the ability of that household to satisfy other basic needs.
-Physical accessibility, on the other hand, requires that everyone, including physically vulnerable individuals, should have access to adequate food.
-Physical accessibility.
+Physical accessibility, on the other hand, requires that everyone. including physically vulnerable individuals, should have access to adequate food122.

-IV - SUSTAINABILITY REQUIREMENT UNDER THE RTAF
+2.4.
+SUSTAINABILITY REQUIREMENT UNDER THE RTAF